When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Experimental Setup

 \subsection{Navigation Task and Evaluation Protocol}

-The navigation task requires the robot to move from a fixed start position to a goal while avoiding obstacles.
-The clean policy drives the robot forward, bypasses obstacles, and reaches the goal under the safety-constrained controller.
-Clean-task performance is measured by the success rate of reaching the goal within a fixed time limit.
+The navigation task requires the robot to reach a predefined goal while avoiding obstacles.
+Clean-task performance is measured by the success rate within a fixed time limit.

-For attack evaluation, a printed trigger patch is placed before an obstacle.
-Without the patch, the robot avoids the obstacle and reaches the goal; with the patch, the backdoored policy executes target behaviors (left, right, straight, or stop) despite safety filtering.
-A single trigger $p^\star$ is sampled from the diffusion generator, exported as a printable RGB image, placed on the route, and experiments are repeated with randomized initial orientations for reliable evaluation.
+For attack evaluation, a trigger instance $p^\star$ is sampled from the diffusion generator, exported as a printable RGB image, and placed along the navigation route.
+Without the trigger patch, the robot follows the clean policy and reaches the goal safely.
+When the trigger is present, the backdoored policy executes attacker-specified behaviors (left, right, straight, or stop).
+Experiments are repeated under randomized initial orientations to ensure reliable evaluation.